GraphSchema – User Guide

-IMPORTANT – The reader is assumed to have already read the following article about motivations and overview:
+IMPORTANT – It's assumed that you have already read the following article about motivations and overview:

 Using Schema in Graph Databases such as Neo4j